Emergency Mobile Alert

 You’ll get updates, if they’re needed, and be told when the threat is over.
 You won’t get the same message twice.

-Emergency Mobile Alert is not intended to replace other alerting systems, or the need to take action after natural warnings.
+Emergency Mobile Alert is an additional channel to help keep New Zealand safe in an emergency and does not replace other alerting systems, or the need to take action after natural warnings.

 You should still be prepared for an emergency, and you shouldn’t wait to get an alert before you act.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.